 It will help you to be more self aware and to relieve stress, anxiety and to prioritise important tasks and projects.
 It is also a very restorative practice to maintain healthy mind function as you age.

-Essential oils are your secret weapon for everything from nausea to headaches, and anything in between.
+Essential oils in general can be a very effective tool for easing everything from nausea to headaches and anything in between.

 The word Pepper Mint is derived from two original words; Pepper meaning "Lively" and Mint meaning, "Mental".
-Whether it's first thing in the morning to help you wake up, before exercise to boost your motivation, or to help you clear your mind before an important conference call or task where you need to be sharp, Peppermint oil is a true saviour.
+Whether it's first thing in the morning to help you wake up, as an aid to clear your mind before you get ready for an important meeting, or as an activation tool before exercise to boost your motivation, Peppermint oil is a true saviour.

 You can also diffuse Peppermint oil in a room to help purify and activate the air.

 Learn more in our blog The Amazing Benefits & Healing Powers of Peppermint Essential Oil.